 A few years ago when I was home sick with little ones, my sister-in-law, Katie, brought over the best homemade chicken noodle soup.
 I remember slurping the hot soup out of the bowl and feeling almost instantly better.
 Once I was better, the first thing I did was call Katie and ask her for the chicken noodle soup recipe.
 I had to have it!

-I love making this chicken noodle soup recipe on a cold night, too.
+I love making this recipe for chicken noodle soup on a cold night, too.
 I’ve also been known to make it during the hottest month of summer.
-Basically, I look for any excuse to make this chicken noodle soup recipe.
+Basically, I look for any excuse to make this chicken noodle soup.
 It is just that good, plus it’s SUPER easy to make!

 CHICKEN NOODLE SOUP QUESTIONS ANSWERED: